V4Fire/Client/src/components/base/b-list/README.md

 # components/base/b-list

-This module provides a standard component to create a list of tabs/links.
+This module provides a standard component for creating a list of tabs/links.
-You can use it "as it is" or like a superclass.
+You can use it "as is" or as a superclass.

-The component uses the `<a>` or `<button>` tags with a simple text label to render each item.
+The component uses `<a>` or `<button>` tags with a simple text label to display each element.
-If you need a more complex layout, provide it via a slot or by using `item/itemProps` props.
+If you need a more complex layout, provide it via a slot or `item/itemProps` props.

 ## Synopsis